-Hey ladies and gentlemen, coach Tyler here and welcome to the ultimate study portal for the NSCA CPT exam.
-In this portal, you will find the full 25 chapter NSCA Study guide, an NSCA Practice test (+ answer key) and NSCA flashcards so that you can learn Borten definitions.
-Or we get started, bookmark/star this page so that don’t lose it!
+Hey ladies and gentlemen; Coach Tyler here, and welcome to the ultimate study portal for the NSCA CPT exam.
+In this portal, you will find the full 25-chapter NSCA Study guide, an NSCA Practice test (The button at the top of the page), and NSCA flashcards to learn NSCA definitions.
+Before we get started, bookmark/star this page so that you don’t lose it!

 My Bitmoji counterpart will be walking you through the NSCA study guide to make sure that you are on track for passing the NSCA exam.
 Say hello to Tyler-Moji.

 FREE NSCA Study Guide: 2nd and 3rd Edition Textbook 2024